anantha-natarajan/Particle-Simulation/README.md

 TESTING:
  The macro "MaxParticles" determines the maximum number of particles that can be generated.
  The GenerateRandomParticle function sets the initial attributes of the particles.
- The testAndDeactivate function looks for particles those are dead and deactivates it The findDeactiveSpot looks pops up the first element in the stack and gives to generateRandomParticle function
+ The testAndDeactivate function looks for particles those are dead and deactivates it.
+ The findDeactiveSpot looks pops up the first element in the stack and gives to generateRandomParticle function.
  As a simple case, the particles are generated towards a triangle uniformly distributed around the normal of the traingle with a max displacement of 30 degrees.
  Replacing the vectorGenerator_Du() or vectorGenerator_Dg() with vectorGenerator_S() in the statement that assigns a initial velocity to the particle will result in a particle generator generator particles in all directions